 Container Support with fal

-fal now supports running functions within custom Docker containers, providing greater flexibility and control over your environment.
+fal now supports running apps within custom Docker containers, providing greater flexibility and control over your environment.

 Here’s a complete example demonstrating how to use custom containers with fal